 What is a food allergy?

-When your child has a food allergy and then eats that food, your child's body reacts as if the food is trying to cause harm.
+When you have a food allergy and you eat that food, your body reacts as if the food is trying to harm you.
 So it fights back by setting off an allergic reaction.
 A mild reaction is no fun, but it isn't dangerous.
 A serious reaction can be deadly.

 Allergies tend to run in families.
-Your child is more likely to have a food allergy if other people in your family have allergies like hay fever or asthma.
+You are more likely to have a food allergy if other people in your family have allergies like hay fever or asthma.
 And food allergies are more common in children than in adults.
-Children sometimes outgrow their food allergies, especially allergies to milk, eggs, or soy.
+But if you develop a food allergy as an adult, you will most likely have it for life.
+Adults most often have allergies to peanuts, tree nuts, fish, or shellfish.

 The best way to prevent a food allergy is to avoid the foods that cause it.
-And make sure that you know what to do if your child does eat something that he or she is allergic to.
+And make sure that you know what to do if you do eat something you are allergic to.

 What are the symptoms?